ethereum/execution-spec-tests/docs/writing_tests/types_of_tests.md

 ## State Tests

+### Purpose

-State tests span a single block and, ideally, a single transaction.
-For example:
+Tests the effects of individual transactions (ideally a single one) that span a single block in a controlled environment.

+### Use cases

 - Test a single opcode behavior.
 - Verify opcode gas costs.
 - Test interactions between multiple smart contracts.
 - Test creation of smart contracts.

+!!! info

+    The fill function will automatically generate a `blockchain_test` fixture from `state_tests`, consisting of one block and one transaction.

 ## Blockchain Tests

+### Purpose

 Blockchain tests span multiple blocks which may or may not contain transactions and mainly focus on the block to block effects to the Ethereum state.

-For example:
+### Use cases

 - Verify system-level operations such as coinbase balance updates or withdrawals.
 - Verify fork transitions.